You are here

 Never miss another deadline.
 Sign up to receive updates about workshops, calls for proposals, and application deadlines.

 detailed instructions on how to use the online application system.

 Vancouver Foundation hosts community workshops throughout the year to support Systems Change Grants applicants.

 Our team is here to help.
 We can consult with you on your idea before you apply, support you during the application process, and provide opportunities for you to share your work and to learn from others.

 Natalie Ord, Grant Manager

-Get in touch with Niveria, Natalie or Terra to talk about participatory action research, to think though your project design, to find out more about learning opportunities, to build partnerships, to arrange a workshop in your community, or if you need support with your current grant.
+Schedule a consultation with Niveria or Natalie to talk about participatory action research, to think through your project design, to find out more about learning opportunities, to build partnerships, to arrange a workshop in your community, or if you need support with your current grant.

 Mike Conroy, Grant Coordinator

 Stephanie Falcon, Grant Coordinator

 Contact Mike or Stephanie for information about the application process, or to discuss the priorities and policies of our Participatory Action Research Grants program.